 Generate Leads Online with Web Transactions

 You can capture new leads online with our CRM feature Web Transactions.
-This powerful facility within the CRM allows you to automatically collect data via a Web Form or incoming email, generating your leads online.
+This powerful facility within the CRM allows you to automatically collect data via a Web Form or incoming email, generating your leads online or inquiries.

-The feature enables compliance with international data protection legislation, including the EU’s General Data Protection Regulation (GDPR), by letting you record mailing consent.
+The feature enables compliance with international data protection legislation, including the EU’s General Data Protection Regulation (GDPR), by letting you record mailing consent from a form.

 Web Transactions Uses

 With Web Transactions you can capture a new inquiry from your web site and automatically create a Company Account with their Contact details in your CRM system.
 This may subsequently create an Activity, recording when the form was completed and a Task for one of your team to contact them.

 Each Web Transaction can include multiple actions to process the data of your new enquiry.
 So, as well as creating an Account and Task, you might also create a new Opportunity.

 Use Web Transactions to:

 - Capture inquiries from your web site or incoming emails to your CRM

 - Create new Accounts or merge the data to existing Accounts

 - Add an Activity for the transaction to the Account timeline

 - Automatically create a Task for a sales person to contact the inquirer

 - Create a new Opportunity from the lead